 & necessarily, for all t (if a exists at t then some instance_of B exists at t)

 & not (a s-depends_on b).
-[072-001]
+[072-001]]

-Domain: generically dependent continuant
+a(g-depends on)[Domain: generically dependent continuant]

-Range: independent continuant
+a(g-depends on)[Range: independent continuant]

-Axiom: if a g-depends on b at some time t, then a g-depends on something at all times at which it exists.
-[073-001]
+a(g-depends on)[Axiom: if a g-depends on b at some time t, then a g-depends on something at all times at which it exists.
+[073-001] ]

-Definition: a is a generically dependent continuant = Def. a is a continuant that generically depends on one or more other entities.
-[074-001]
+a(generically dependent continuant)[Definition: a is a generically dependent continuant = Def. a is a continuant that generically depends on one or more other entities.
+[074-001] ]

-Examples: the pdf file on your laptop, the pdf file that is a copy thereof on my laptop; the sequence of this protein molecule; the sequence that is a copy thereof in that protein molecule.
+as(generically dependent continuant)[Examples: the pdf file on your laptop, the pdf file that is a copy thereof on my laptop\; the sequence of this protein molecule; the sequence that is a copy thereof in that protein molecule. ]

 As we saw, BFO’s specifically dependent continuants are subject to the axiom of non-migration – they cannot migrate from one bearer to another.
 Generically dependent continuants, in contrast, can in a sense migrate, namely through a process of exact copying which allows, for example, the very same information artifact to be saved to multiple storage devices.